mcburton/computational-narratives-with-jupyter/readme.md

-Some materials derived from https://github.com/Reproducible-Science-Curriculum/introduction-RR-Jupyter
+Some materials derived from [Introduction to Reproducible Research](https://github.com/Reproducible-Science-Curriculum/introduction-RR-Jupyter)